 and Visual Director at Grupo Vocento in Madrid, Spain.

-A respected voice in the field, Javier frequently delivers presentations on Visual Storytelling and shares knowledge through graphic workshops and courses.
+Javier frequently delivers presentations on Visual Storytelling, graphic workshops and courses.
 Additionally, he has lent his expertise to several international media companies, contributing as consultant, infographic artist and illustrator.

-Javier is a dedicated enthusiast of all visual communication mediums, and has a passion for graphic novels, video games, and animation.
+Javier is an enthusiast of all visual communication mediums, and has a passion for graphic novels, video games, classic movies and animation.